Athletics & Rec

 - While not required, a minimum of 2m distancing is encouraged where possible

 - Wash or disinfect hands before/after eating or drinking

 - Clean tables, microwaves, and other commonly handled items before/after use

 - Dispose of garbage

-Individuals with offices or private workstations may close their doors to remove their masks and eat/drink.
+Individuals with offices or private workstations may close their doors to eat/drink.

 Many faculty and staff members and student employees share open workspaces.
-These individuals may briefly remove their masks to eat/drink at their desks, following these guidelines:
+These individuals are encouraged to follow these guidelines:

-- Individuals should take turns or rotate eating a snack/meal so ideally all are masked and distanced except the person eating.
-If possible, designate a meeting room or space where individuals can go to eat.
+- If possible, designate a meeting room or space where individuals can go to eat.